First extension groups of Verma modules and $R$-polynomials: Introduction

 The category $\mathcal{O}$ is introduced by Bernstein-Gelfand-Gelfand and plays an important role in the representation theory.
 One of the most important objects in $\mathcal{O}$ are the Verma modules and they are deeply investigated.

 In this paper, we consider the $\Ext^i$-groups between Verma modules.
-If $i = 0$, Verma~\cite{MR0218417} and Bernstein-Gelfand-Gelfand~\cite{MR0291204} determines the dimension of this group.
+If $i = 0$, Verma~\cite{MR0218417} and Bernstein-Gelfand-Gelfand~\cite{MR0291204} determine the dimension of this group.
 There are many studies about higher extension groups.
-One of these studies is a work of Gebber-Joseph.
+One of these studies is a work of Gabber-Joseph.
 They proved some inequality between the dimensions of extension groups.
 After that, it is conjectured that this inequality is, in fact, an equality.
-Although not actually stated in \cite{MR644519}, this conjecture is known as the Gebber-Joseph conjecture.
+Although not actually stated in \cite{MR644519}, this conjecture is known as the Gabber-Joseph conjecture.
 If this conjecture is true, then the dimension of extension groups are the coefficients of $R$-polynomial.
 However, Boe gives a counterexample to this conjecture~\cite{MR1197826}.

 This conjecture is false even in the case of $i = 1$.
 In this paper, we consider how far the dimensions of extension groups from the coefficients of $R$-polynomials.
 Mazorchuk gives a formula of the dimension of the first extension group between Verma modules in a special case~\cite[Theorem~32]{MR2366357}.
 Our formula is a generalization of his formula.